PietroLiuzzo/makepdf/README.md

 You will need to create a directory called fonts and store in it the fonts listed in `fopconfig.xml`.

 ## Make the PDF
-To make the PDF, click the small red play button at the top in your Oxygen editor.
+To make the PDF, with the project open, select driver.xml and click the small red play button at the top in your Oxygen editor.

-This is already setup to run the `PDF.xql` script, which will take into consideration your settings, as defined in `settings.xql`.
+This is already setup to run the `PDF.xql` script, unless you have changed that to produce the EpiDoc parts, in which case, select the catalogue2PDF transformation scenario before clicking play.
+PDF.xql will take into consideration your settings, as defined in `settings.xql`.
 Some more details about this process and how you can adapt it follow.
 Anything can be adapted and is likely to need adaptation to meet your encoding choices and desired output in the limits of authorial decisions.
 The produced PDF will open in your preferred system application for that.

-If you have inscriptions in EpiDoc, before clicking the red play button, run the epidocFO transformation scenario which is preset for the project.
-This will create parts of the File Object using the EpiDoc stylesheets which will then be used by the PDF.xql to include the information.

 ## driver.xml
 This package was designed for catalogues, although it can be